Sanvit-Katrekar/badam-7/README.md

 In the `Web` section, press the `Reload` button to reload the server.

 And setup is done!
-Enjoy rearranging code :)
+Enjoy playing with cards online :)

 ## Demo
-Click [here](http://sanvit.pythonanywhere.com/) and register to play the live demo!
+Click [here](http://badam7.pythonanywhere.com/) and register to play the live demo!